Ensuring safe, responsible development at Graeser & Olive in Creve Coeur, MO

 City staff (Jason Jaggi and Bethany Moore) stated the project meets technical requirements and cited public benefits such as burying overhead utility lines and outdoor restaurant seating.

-However, the proposal includes 8,500 sq. ft. of retail, which is less than the 12,500 sq. ft. currently provided by the existing retail building on the site.
-Residents do not measure burying power lines and less retail space as a public benefit.
+However, the proposal includes 8,500 sq ft of retail, which is less than the 12,500 sq ft currently provided by the existing retail building on the site.
+Residents do not consider burying power lines and less retail space a public benefit.

-The project will return to Planning & Zoning on January 20, where P&Z is expected to vote on whether to recommend the project favorably or unfavorably to City Council.
+The project returned to P&Z on January 20, where P&Z was expected to vote on whether to recommend the project favorably or unfavorably to City Council.

 Our Take